ruby-amqp/rubymarchhare.info/articles/queues.md

 ---
-title: "Working with RabbitMQ queues and consumers from Ruby with Bunny"
+title: "Working with RabbitMQ queues and consumers from Ruby with Hot Bunnies"
 layout: article
 ---

 ## About this guide

-This guide covers everything related to queues in the AMQP 0.9.1 specification, common usage scenarios and how to accomplish typical operations using Bunny.
+This guide covers everything related to RabbitMQ queues, common usage scenarios and how to accomplish typical operations using Hot Bunnies.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
-The source is available [on Github](https://github.com/ruby-amqp/rubybunny.info).
+The source is available [on Github](https://github.com/ruby-amqp/hotbunnies.info).

-## What version of Bunny does this guide cover?
+## What version of Hot Bunnies does this guide cover?

-This guide covers Bunny 0.9.0.
+This guide covers Hot Bunnies 2.0.

-## Queues in AMQP 0.9.1: Overview
+## RabbitMQ Queues: Overview

-### What are AMQP Queues?
+### What are Queues?

 *Queues* store and forward messages to consumers.
 They are similar to mailboxes in SMTP.
 Messages flow from producing applications to [exchanges](/articles/exchanges.html) that route them to queues and finally, queues deliver the messages to consumer applications (or consumer applications fetch messages as needed).